GrupoDiana/BRT-Documentation/docs/osc/control.md

 ## `/control/getSoundLevel`

-Get the current sound level in dBSPL.
+Get the current sound level in dBSPL for left and right channel.
+See the safety limitter section for more details.

 #### Syntax

 `/control/getSoundLevel`

+#### Return

+`/resources/getSoundLevel <float leftChannelSoundLevel> <float rightChannelSoundLevel>`

+The return message is sent back to the sender, indicating the asked sound level for the left and the right channel.

 #### Example

+BeRTA receives: `/control/getSoundLevel`

-BeRTA receives: `/control/getSoundLevel -40 60`
+BeRTA sends: `/control/getSoundLevel 60 62`